bimobject/docs/docs/documentation/getting-started/supplier-quickstart.md

 EandoX is a platform designed to streamline the Life Cycle Assessment (LCA) process for manufacturers and suppliers.

 The platform allows you to enter your products, and attach all data on materials, packaging, transport and factories.
-This information generates LCAs that can be shared with your customersenabling them to create accurate LCAs for their own products without requiring you to share any internal manufacturing data.
+This information generates LCAs that can be shared with your customers, enabling them to create accurate LCAs for their own products without requiring you to share any internal manufacturing data.

 :::info Data security
 All your product data is stored in a single-tenant database, accessible only to your company.
 This design ensures that your internal data remains secure and private, with no sharing at the foundational level.